SYNOPSIS

 -p

 Enable progress reporting.
-This also dumps statistics (elapsed time and size of maximum resident set) for several points in the conversion run.
+This also dumps statistics (elapsed time for several points in the conversion run.

 -P